Lower bounds for maximal matchings and maximal independent sets: Lower bounds in the LOCAL model

 \subsection{Deterministic lower bound via speedup simulation}

 Our randomized lower bound implies also a stronger deterministic lower bound.
-The proof is again based on a speedup argument: a fast deterministic algorithm implies a faster randomized algorithm, which is in contradiction with \theoremref{thm:prob-full}.
+The proof is again based on a speedup argument: we show that the existence of a (too) fast deterministic algorithm implies the existence of an even faster deterministic algorithm.
+Using the simple observation that the randomized complexity of a problem is at most its deterministic complexity, we will then obtain a contradiction with \theoremref{thm:prob-full}.
 Our proof is similar to \citet[Theorem 6]{chang16exponential}, and the coloring algorithm follows the idea of \citet[Remark 3.6]{Barenboim2016}.

-\begin{theorem} There is no deterministic distributed algorithm that finds a maximal matching in $o\bigl(\Delta + \frac{\log n}{\log \log n}\bigr)$ rounds. \end{theorem} \begin{proof} Assume for a contradiction that such a deterministic algorithm $A$ exists.
-Specifically assume that for each $N$ there exists $A_N$ which computes a maximal matching on graphs of size $N$ when the unique identifiers come from the set $\{1,2,\dotsc,N\}$.
-We now construct a randomized algorithm violating the lower bound given in \theoremref{thm:prob-full} as follows.
+\begin{theorem} There exists a constant $c>0$ such that for any $n$ and $\Delta$ large enough satisfying that at least one of $n$ and $\Delta$ is even and $\Delta < n/10$, any deterministic LOCAL-model algorithm that finds a maximal matching in $\Delta$-regular graphs of $n$ nodes requires at least $c \min\{\Delta,\log_\Delta n\}$ rounds. \end{theorem} \begin{proof} Let us assume for a contradiction that for any constant $c > 0$ and any positive integers $N_0$ and $\Delta_0$ there exist $N > N_0$ and $\Delta > \Delta_0$ satisfying $\Delta < N/10$ such that there is a deterministic algorithm $A$ that finds a maximal matching in $\Delta$-regular graphs of $N$ nodes in less than $T = c \min\{\Delta,\log_\Delta N\}$ rounds.
+We use this assumption to create a randomized algorithm that violates Theorem~\ref{thm:prob-full}.